10 Budget Categories That Belong in Your Plan

 If you decide to split up your insurance into each separate home budget category, remember to include your health insurance premiums here too.

 7. Saving, Investing, & Debt Payments (10-20 percent)

-If you’re saving a full 20 percent and still aren’t making a significant dent in your debt, you’ll need to start cutting back in other areas, most likely starting with your non-essential spending categories.
+If you’re saving a full 20 percent of your income and you still aren’t making a significant dent in your debt, you’ll need to start cutting back in other areas, starting with your non-essential spending categories.

 8. Personal Spending (5-10 percent)